mn-mde-edfi/MDE-EdFi-Documentation/descriptorTables/AboutDescriptorTables.md

 - **Date Exported**: 2023-07-28

 **Exceptions** will be marked with details below as necessary.
+- **NOTE:** For school year 2023-24, the "HK" grade level has been retired on legislative direction.
+That grade has been removed from MARSS submissions, but as of 2023-08-23, we are still in the process of removing it from the Ed-Fi API and ODS.
+In the meantime, please encourage your districts NOT to use the HK gradelevel.
+(Notice the descriptor code has been updated to show "DO NOT USE".)

 Refer to the change/commit log in GitHub to see what the latest changes are for the tables in this folder.